yashashjain/CAN_Bus_ESD_Proj/README.md

 ## <a name="Conclusion"></a>Conclusion
-A detailed implementation of CAN Bus to Bluetooth data logger is done.<br/>
+A detailed implementation of CAN Bus to Bluetooth data logger is done.
-Through debug, we solved the problem of driving capability.<br/>
+Through debug, we solved the problem of driving capability.
-Hardware implementation give the better hand on learning experience.<br/>
+Hardware implementation give the better hand on learning experience.
-Through this project, we realized how actually CAN Bus has important application in automotive and other industries.<br/>
+Through this project, we realized how actually CAN Bus has important application in automotive and other industries.
 Got the idea of embedded system design procedure through this mini project like specification to implementation, algorithm to architecture, partitioning, design blocks, Tiva implementation.

 ## Author